CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Catalog/default-catalog.md

 Lumen Private Cloud on VMware Cloud Foundation is built with a Default Catalog (CTL-Golden-Images), which uses a subscription model.
 All of the contents of the upstream Publisher are automatically downloaded into the Default Catalog.

 ### Default vApp Templates in the Catalog
 Since your Default Catalog is a subscriber to the CTL Master Catalog Service, the contents will vary as new vApp Templates get added, and older vApp Templates are retired.
 Currently this model is all or nothing, meaning because it is a subscriber, you get all of the contents of the upstream catalog.
 If you delete any of the vApp Templates in your Default Catalog, they will simply get re-added the next time your catalog synchronizes.
-If you'd like to Opt Out, then follow the steps in the Steps to Opt Out section below.
+If you'd like to Opt Out, follow the steps in the Steps to Opt Out section below.

 ### Steps to Opt Out
 There are two options for Opting out for the Default Catalog (CTL-Golden-Images).

 The first option is to stop the automatic synchronization of the catalog.
-The contents of the subscribed catalog will remain intact, but will not be updated to reflect any changes, whether they are new templates, updates to existing templates or templates that are removed from the catalog.
+The contents of the subscribed catalog will remain intact, but will not be updated to reflect any changes, whether they are new templates, updates to existing templates, or templates that are removed from the catalog.

 The second option is to delete the catalog. __The catalog and contents of the catalog will be deleted__.
 You have the option to move the vApp Templates to another catalog before you proceed with Option 2.

 #### Option 1
-* Login to your Lumen Private Cloud on VMware Cloud Foundation environment.
+* Login to your Lumen Private Cloud on the VMware Cloud Foundation environment.

   ![Login to Lumen Private Cloud on VMware Cloud Foundation](../../images/dccf/login-html5.png)

-* Once logged in, click on the __Main Menu__ (also known as the Hamburger Menu) at the top of the page, then click __Libraries__.
+* Once logged in, click __Libraries__ at the top of the page.

   ![Catalog](../../images/dccf/catalog1.png)

-* In the __Libraries__ page, under __Content Libraries__, click __Catalogs__.
+* On the __Libraries__ page, under __Content Libraries__, click __Catalogs__.

   ![Catalog](../../images/dccf/catalog2.png)